-Early in the project, training was offered to the local TLT members with the idea that they would share the concepts they learned with others in the organizations and communities they represented.
-On September 11, 2003 BEV staff member Robert Roberts trained the Accomack TLT on the use and administration of the Discussion Forum.
-Several Accomack TLT members participated in a conference call with TOP Project Director Mathew Mathai on October 20, 2003 about the role of the site administrator in approving listings on the People, Business, and Organization Directories.
+Early in the project training was offered to the local TLT members with the idea that they would share the concepts they learned with others in the organizations and communities they represented.
+On August 20, 2003 BEV staff member Robert Roberts trained the Northampton TLT on the use and administration of the Discussion Forum.
+TOP Project Director Mathew Mathai met with the Northampton TLT on September 11, 2003 to provide an overview of the web site Village Mall (business directory).